Setting up a marketing budget is important but may seem daunting. We list out the basics to help you get started.

 Arguably the easiest one to implement, these include billboards, flyers, and general curbside promotion.
 It’s easy to implement, relatively cheap, and if done correctly, can be extremely effective, giving you great ROI.
 The flip side is that you’ll only reach where the physical ads are running, either driving by your facility or seeing the physical locations you are advertising.

-Online marketing shouldn’t be overlooked.
+Online marketing shouldn’t be overlooked and, this includes focusing on self storage SEO to enhance your online visibility.
 It requires knowledge of the platform you’re using and a website where customers can book their units.
 It is quick and cheap to set up, and also lets you have unlimited customer interactions.
 Keep in mind that online marketing requires either in-house staff to learn how to effectively set up, monitor and optimize campaigns, or you to hire professionals to do it for you.
 Make sure to track your marketing campaigns.

 The benefits of grassroots advertising are twofold: you’ll get your company’s name and logo attached to other events, as well as cultivating community recognition which is good for your brand.
 This also lets you reach a younger demographic by sponsoring events like charity football games.
 They’re also a good place to promote any referral programs you’re running, especially at college fairs.
 Pricing varies between events, and customer conversion will also be difficult to track, meaning ROI is difficult to measure on this form of marketing.

 One more to consider is mass media, such as radio and TV.
 This has the potential to let you reach the largest audience, and also has the effect of community recognition, if you’re promoting on more local radio or TV station.
 However, much like grassroots advertising, it’s difficult to precisely track its effectiveness.
 Furthermore, it’s relatively difficult to set up, can be quite pricey, and aspects of your promotional material may not ultimately be up to you.